DCS-training/DECODE-WinterSchool/README.md

 # DECODE Winter School

 Welcome to the Readme file for the CDCS Masterclasses that wil take place Thursday 26/01/2023 and Friday 27/01/23.
+In here you can find material on cluster analysis, data wrangling, and network analysis.
-Below you can find all the details that you will need to get ready and attend these classes
+Below you can find all the details you need to get ready and attend these classes.

 ## Venues and Times